corelight/bro-shellshock/README.md

 ----

-This repository includes an example packet capture that exploits an example server named exploit.pca.
+This repository includes an example packet capture that exploits an example server named exploit.pcap.
 Here are the relevant logs that are output.

 notice.log